ReScience/ReScience-submission/article/Hathway-Goodman-2018.md

 $$\frac{da}{dt} = -\frac{A}{\tau_{s}}$$ {#eq:3}

-The values for the parameters can be found in @Tbl:param. @Eq:1 describes the postsynaptic membrane potential, which is influenced by presynaptic excitatory postsynaptic potentials (EPSPs, first term) and a negative afterpotential after a spike (second term).
-In the event of a presynaptic spike, $x$ is increased by 1 ($x\leftarrow x+1$), which initiates the voltage increase in the postsynaptic neuron.
+The values for the parameters can be found in @Tbl:param.
+We chose the exact method for integrating the differential equations (called 'linear' in Brian). @Eq:1 describes the postsynaptic membrane potential, which is influenced by presynaptic excitatory postsynaptic potentials (EPSPs, first term) and a negative afterpotential after a spike (second term).
+In the event of a presynaptic spike at neuron $i$, $x$ is increased by the respecitve synaptic weight $w_{i}$ ($x\leftarrow x+w_{i}$), which initiates the voltage increase in the postsynaptic neuron.
 When the postsynaptic voltage reaches the threshold, a spike occurs: the voltage $u$ is set to twice the threshold ($u\leftarrow 2T$), all EPSPs are flushed (all $x$ set to 0, $x\leftarrow 0$) and the negative afterpotential is set into motion ($a$ is set to 1, $a\leftarrow 1$).
 Presynaptic spikes had the same effect on the postsynaptic neuron potential as in the original publication as shown in @Fig:pot.

 | LIF neuron | value | ...............    |   STDP  | value |
 | ---------- | --------: | ----------  | ---- | -----------: |